A Wilhelm Scream

-A Wilhelm Scream (abbreviated as AWS) is a melodic hardcore band from New Bedford, Massachusetts formed in 1999.
-Their music has been compared to Strung Out, Hot Water Music, Propagandhi, and Strike Anywhere as the band's similar artists.
+A Wilhelm Scream (abbreviated as AWS) is a melodic hardcore band from New Bedford, Massachusetts, formed in 1999.
+Sonically, their music has been compared to that of Strung Out, Hot Water Music, Propagandhi, and Strike Anywhere.
 Their name is a reference to the Wilhelm scream, a famous stock sound effect mainly used in films.
-The band previously went by the names Koen, Adam's Crack, and Smackin' Isaiah, though the last was the only name to be used in any major releases.
-"The reason for the name changes from Koen to Smackin' Isaiah, then to A Wilhelm Scream was really a matter of them adding new members, and progressing/maturing as a band".
+The band previously went by the names Koen and Smackin' Isaiah, though the latter was the only name to be used in any major releases.
+"The reason for the name changes from Koen to Smackin' Isaiah, then to A Wilhelm Scream was really a matter of them adding new members, and progressing/maturing as a band."

 History

 Pre-formation and early years (1993–2000)

 In 1993, drummer Trevor Reilly, guitarist John Carvalho and bassist Jonathan Teves formed the band Adam's Crack and recorded a Nirvana-inspired demo cassette.
 In 1994 Reilly and Carvalho started a side band with Nuno Pereira on vocals, and others.
 The side band played one show before disbanding.
 Members from the two bands would merge into one, taking the name Koen.
 The line-up of Koen consisted of Pereira (vocals), Reilly (drums), Teves (bass), Carvalho (guitar) and friend Mat Demelo (guitar and trumpet).
 Under the name Koen, the band released one cassette titled "The Big Fall...", this time with their sound evolving more into skate punk and ska.
 In 1997, the band changed its name again, this time to Smackin' Isaiah, and released a cassette titled "Give Girls More Beer...".
 Mat Demelo left the band shortly after.
 During this time, Reilly would switch between drumming and guitar duties, with an unknown drummer playing in the band for a brief amount of time.
 Nicholas Angelini was eventually tapped to play drums on a permanent basis.
 In 1998, Smackin' Isaiah released another demo cassette, titled "Gets Eaten Alive".